 Are you thinking of taking a trip to Oman?
-If treks on camels, camping in the vast desert, and driving safaris appeal to you, then Oman is the perfect holiday destination for you.
-Oman gives you a true Arabic experience with plantations of frankincense, souks representing long-gone worlds, modern cities, luxury hotels, and beautiful beaches.
+If treks on camels, camping in the vast desert, and driving safaris appeal to you, then Oman is the perfect holiday destination.
+Oman gives you a true Arabic experience with plantations of frankincense, souks (marketplaces) representing long-gone worlds, modern cities, luxury hotels, and beautiful beaches.
 There is something for everyone who visits Oman.

-Oman is different from its neighbouring countries because of its complex history of interaction with the rest of the world.
-Omani traders ruled the Arabian sea, going to ports of Muscat and Salahat, the Portuguese empire in Africa and establishing trading outposts as far as Mozambique and Zanzibar.
+Oman, officially the Sultanate of Oman, is different from its neighbouring countries because of its complex history of interaction with the rest of the world.
+Omani traders once ruled the Arabian, travelling out of the ports of Muscat and Salalah to establish trading relationships with the Portuguese empire in Africa by establishing trading outposts as far as Mozambique and Zanzibar.
 They aligned with the British after slavery was abolished.
-This resulted in a conservative yet open Islamic society that is modern Oman.
-It is considered to be the most welcoming of all Arabic countries, and tourists feel at home there.
+This resulted in the conservative yet open Islamic society that is modern Oman.
+It is considered to be the most welcoming of all Arabic countries, helping tourists feel at home.

-Before you plan a trip to Oman, you should know about their visa requirements so that you are fully prepared.
+Before you plan a trip to Oman, you should know about its visa requirements so that you are fully prepared.

 Any trip to Oman from another country requires applying for and obtaining a visa.
 Only six countries in the world are exempt from having to get a visa to enter Oman.
 Five of these countries are from the Gulf Cooperation Council or GCC:

-The people from GCC can stay in Oman indefinitely, while people from New Zealand can stay up to three months.
-The only requirement for these tourists from these countries is a passport.
+Whilst people from GCC can stay in Oman indefinitely, people from New Zealand can stay up to three months.
+The only requirement for these tourists from these countries is a valid passport.

 The same rule of ‘no visa required’ also applies to people who have official and diplomatic passports from Russia and South Korea.
 These nationalities can also stay for up to three months in Oman.
 The rule also applies to people from a few other countries, who, if they have a valid visa or an entrance stamp of the Emirate of Dubai, can stay for another 21 days in Oman.